bearaujus/bworker/README.md

   execution of those jobs.
 - **Error handling:** BWorker provides a way to handle errors that occur during job execution.
 - **Job retry**: BWorker can automatically retry jobs that fail, a specified number of times.
-- **Shutdown:** BWorker provides a way to gracefully shut down your worker pool.

 ## Installation